ibm-cloud-docs/secrets-manager/add-secret.md

 You can create arbitrary secrets by calling the [{{site.data.keyword.secrets-manager_short}} API](/apidocs/secrets-manager#create-secret){: external}.

-The following example shows a query that you can use to create and store a custom secret.
+The following example shows a query that you can use to create and store an arbitrary secret.
 When you call the API, replace the ID variables and IAM token with the values that are specific to your {{site.data.keyword.secrets-manager_short}} instance.
+{: curl}

+If you're using the [{{site.data.keyword.secrets-manager_short}} Node.js SDK](https://github.com/IBM/secrets-manager-nodejs-sdk){: external}, you can call the `createSecret(params)` method create and store an arbitrary secret.
+The following code shows an example call.
+{: javascript}

+If you're using the [{{site.data.keyword.secrets-manager_short}} Python SDK](https://github.com/IBM/secrets-manager-python-sdk){: external}, you can call the `create_secret(params)` method to create and store an arbitrary secret.
+The following code shows an example call.
+{: python}

+If you're using the [{{site.data.keyword.secrets-manager_short}} Go SDK](https://github.com/IBM/secrets-manager-go-sdk){: external}, you can call the `CreateSecret` method to create and store an arbitrary secret.
+The following code shows an example call.
+{: go}

 ```sh
 curl -X POST "https://{instance_ID}.{region}.secrets-manager.appdomain.cloud/api/v1/secrets/arbitrary" \